carpentries-incubator/SDC-BIDS-fMRI/episodes/04-integrating_functional_data.md

 > ## Exercise
 >
 > Using **Native** T1 and **T1w** resting state functional do the following:
-> 1. Resample the native T1 image to resting state size
+> 1. Resample the T1 image to resting state size
 > 2. Replace the brain in the T1 image with the first frame of the resting state brain
 >
 > ### Files we'll need